-The standing orders of the Legislative Assembly were adopted by resolution of 4 March 2004, to be operational from 29 March 2004, with all previous standing orders being repealed from that date.
+The Legislative Assembly adopted these standing orders on 4 March 2004, to be operational from 29 March 2004, with all previous standing orders being repealed from that date.

-Their adoption followed consideration of the Standing Orders Committee's Report on the Modernisation of Standing Orders.
+The adoption followed consideration of the Standing Orders Committee's Report on the Modernisation of Standing Orders.
 That report included cross-references between the proposed standing orders and the then current standing orders.
 Some amendments were made to the proposed standing orders at the time of adoption.